-The snapshot and subhalo data of IllustrisTNG, from which particles are retrieved, are of an exceptionally large size.
+The snapshot and subhalo data of IllustrisTNG, from which the particles were retrieved, are of an exceptionally large size.
 Fortunately, a web-based interface (API)~\footnote{\url{https://www.tng-project.org/data/docs/api/}} can be utilized to search, extract, visualize, and analyze data without the necessity of acquiring the entire simulation data.
-The utilization of this web-API is also implemented in \texttt{GalaxyGenius} to facilitate galaxy generation.
+The utilization of this web-API was also implemented in \texttt{GalaxyGenius} to facilitate galaxy generation.